Bran-Mak-Morn/Bran-Mak-Morn/README.md

 - 📫 Reach me and take a look at projects I've made: https://www.linkedin.com/in/jiri-svoboda-george-freeedom/
 - :arrow_right: Look at web page (also a project): https://georgefreedom.com/
 - :100: I also own a business - on Vikings, their culture and swordfight training - my web (and project too): https://www.pagania.cz/
+- :radio: listen to my podcasts (my SPOTIFY project): https://podcasters.spotify.com/pod/show/pagania
-- :movie_camera: Check out my YT channel: https://www.youtube.com/@paganiavikingworkshops/videos
+- :movie_camera: check out my YouTube channel (on history, Vikings & physical training): https://www.youtube.com/@paganiavikingworkshops/videos
 - :blue_book: to relax from the worls of coding I wrote a book (in Czech) about Viking runes and Celtic Ogham (Pohanské věštění) - https://www.pagania.cz/knihy/kniha-pohanske-vesteni--primus/
 --
 Coding is new literacy .. the ability to learn today is shaping the world of tomorrow .. it's time to shape !